-According to ECHA Guidance on information requirements and chemical safety assessment, Chapter R.7b (version 4.0, June 2017) Daphnia magna reproduction test (test method EU

-C.20. / OECD TG 211) is the preferred test to cover the standard information requirement of Annex IX, Section 9.1.5.
+According to ECHA Guidance on information requirements and chemical safety assessment, Chapter R.7b (version 4.0, June 2017) Daphnia magna reproduction test (test method EU C.20. / OECD TG 211) is the preferred test to cover the standard information requirement of Annex IX, Section 9.1.5.

-In your comments and in your attachment on the draft decision you propose a stepwise testing strategy for this endpoint.
+In your comments on the draft decision you propose a stepwise testing strategy for this endpoint.

-You agree to first complete the requirement on short-term aquatic study (request 8).
-In addition, you inidcate that if the updated CSA shows that further investigation of effects on aquatic organism(s) is required, you indicate that you will perfor the appropriate long-term test(s).
+You agree to first complete the requirements on short-term aquatic studies on the three trophic levels (requests 6-8).
+In addition, you inidcate that if the updated CSA shows that further investigation of effects on aquatic organism(s) is required, you indicate that you will perfom the appropriate long-term test(s).